bogedy/bogedy.github.io/content/blog/struck.md

   copy of it's value.
 - `;` is called nop, and represents leaving a value on the stack unnaffected.

-The lower half of each symbol represents whether the value is use or not, and the top half represents whether it's left on the stack.
+The lower half of each symbol represents whether the value is used or not, and the top half represents whether it's left on the stack.
 We use these by decorating our functions with them, so they line up positionally with the arguments they refer to.
 Using our previous example